Chevrolet Silverado Insurance Rates

 Wyoming | $1,282 | -$160 | -11.1% |

-Choosing high deductibles can reduce prices by up to $520 a year, while increasing your policy's liability limits will increase premiums.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $387 more each year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $520 annually, while increasing your policy's liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $387 more each year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year